sgeos/sgeos.github.io/_posts/2022-10-03-getting-started-with-playdate.markdown

 Lua can also be used to develop Playdate games.
 The target audience is moderately sophisticated developers.
-Lua is a popular scripting language commonly used in game development, and the Lua API is not as restricted as Pulp's web based development model.
+Lua is a popular scripting language commonly used in game development, and the Lua API is not as restricted as Pulp's web-based development model.
 (Link to [Lua documentation][playdate_lua_docs].)
 Lua is generally the best choice for projects with a programmer.

-Regular project based Lua examples can be run as follows.
+Regular project-based Lua examples can be run as follows.

 {% highlight sh %}
 # cd to location of examples directory